Table of Contents

-Considered the longest pedestrian street in all of China, this charming cobbled throughfare is lined with Russian bakeries, souvenir shops and restaurants.
+Considered the longest pedestrian street in all of China, this charming cobbled thoroughfare is lined with Russian bakeries, souvenir shops and restaurants.
 It starts off across from the Holiday Inn on Jingwei Street and finishes up at the Flood Defence Memorial on the Songhua River.
 Entry: Free

 The River acts as Harbin’s playground in winter as the ice freezes to around one metre in thickness.
 You can skate, sled, hire a snowmobile and more.
 In summer you can take a boat trip and even swim (though I wouldn’t recommend it being so close to the busy city).
 Entry: Free (there is a charge for boats and cable car).

 There is a cable car crossing the river to Sun Island that runs year-round.
 In summer you can also take a boat and in winter you can walk across the frozen river.
-The island has a large park with small swimming beach (see above) and a few restaurants.
+The island has a large park with a small swimming beach (see above) and a few restaurants.
 Free (there is a charge for boats and cable car).

 Stalin Park stretches for almost two kilometres along the southern bank of the Songhua River.
 The Park was created in 1953 and reflects the friendship between China and the Soviet Union.
 There is a statue of Stalin (allegedly) but it has been covered up for some years after he fell out of favour for obvious reasons.
 Entrance: Free

 If you are looking for peace and tranquillity among some traditional Chinese architecture, the Confucius Temple is the perfect escape.
-The largest such temple complex in north eastern China.
+The largest such temple complex in northeastern China.
 Entrance: free

 Unit 731 Museum

-During the Second World War, the Japanese Imperial Army occupied Manchuria and set up a base in Harbin to create a biological and chemical weapons programme.
-Known as Unit 731, the programme was headed by General Shiro Ishii.
+During the Second World War, the Japanese Imperial Army occupied Manchuria and set up a base in Harbin to create a biological and chemical weapons program.
+Known as Unit 731, the program was headed by General Shiro Ishii.
 Unit 731 used the local population and prisoners of war as test subjects, conducting depraved experiments to further the Japanese war effort.
 Not for the faint of heart.
 Entry: free

 If you are in Harbin for any length of time during winter, once you have hit all the major sites you will find the only thing left to do is to hit up Harbin’s vibrant bar scene.
 One of the best places to do this is “Bar Street” (Qiao Nan Jie).

 Get off the metro at Hagongda or Xidaqiao and then pop into any of the establishments across from the railway tracks.
-Most of the bars have some form of entertainment such as pool, beer pong, live music, quiz nights etc to keep the expats from going crazy during the long winter months.
+Most of the bars have some form of entertainment such as pool, beer pong, live music, quiz nights etc to keep the ex-pats from going crazy during the long winter months.

 Yabuli Ski Resort

 The town of Yabuli is a ski resort 180km east of Harbin and is home to the Chinese winter Olympic team.
 There are five daily trains and the journey takes around three hours.
-There are 17 different slopes ranging from beginner to advanced and plenty of instructors and tour companies offering packages (though not all have English speaking instructors).
+There are 17 different slopes ranging from beginner to advanced and plenty of instructors and tour companies offering packages (though not all have English-speaking instructors).

 In addition to skiing and snowboarding, there are other activities including hiking, snowmobile, sledding and more.